Limited Liability Company (LLC)

 - All LLCs (not classified as a corporation) that are doing business in California, or file an article of organization or certificate of registration with the Secretary of State must file Form 568, Limited Liability Company Return of Income, pay the annual minimum franchise tax of $800, and LLC fee (if applicable).

-- LLCs that have to file in California to report California source income but are not subject to the minimum franchise tax of $800 and the LLC fee (see above rules), must file Form 565, Partnership Return of Income, instead of Form 568, Limited Liability Company Return of Income.
+- LLCs that have to file in California to report California source income but are not subject to the minimum franchise tax of $800 and the LLC fee (refer to above rules), must file Form 565, Partnership Return of Income, instead of Form 568, Limited Liability Company Return of Income.

 - An LLC treated as a partnership provides each member with a California Schedule K-1 that states the member’s distributive share of the LLC’s items of income, deductions, credits, property, payroll and sales.